 The preserve is a high rock plateau that is home to a globally rare dwarf pitch pine and is widely regarded as one of the world's most beautiful natural environments.
 The requirements for the project specified that the facility provide an inherent integration of the preserve ecology, the architectural expression , and the educational mission of The Nature Conservancy.

+The principal building and related site plan improvements were designed to be an analogue of the Preserve's natural ecology.
+The building design and site plan were conceived as an extension of the landscape where the use of natural materials would help focus the visitor on the relationships between the two fundamental natural elements of the Preserve: the inspiring geology of the cliffs, and the rare dwarf pine.
+The building is designed to be an essential educational element in the visitors' experience.
 The building dissolves the normal boundaries between the site and the structure in order to heighten the sense of integration.
-Concrete flooring, masonry walls and structural timber framing all pass seamlessly from interior to exterior.
-The primary wall material is a custom-designed system of massive pre-cast concrete masonry blocks dubbed “Gunk-Crete.”
-Made from a custom mix of colored white concrete and quartzite aggregates, the masonry is similar to the local conglomerate limestone that defines the Preserve’s geology.
+Materials such as concrete flooring, masonry walls and structural timber framing all pass seamlessly from interior to exterior.
+The design uses a custom-designed system of massive pre-cast concrete masonry blocks dubbed “Gunk-Crete” as the primary wall material Made from a custom mix of colored white concrete and quartzite aggregates, the masonry is similar to “Shawangunk Conglomerate”, the local limestone that defines the preserve.